 So on this blog you’ll find salient Free-Range Kids resources.
 But often I’ll link to Let Grow, because that’s where the action is, including lots of free materials for parents and educators, a legislative toolkit for independence activists, and cool resources like a page of crime stats and urban myths.

-And here’s the book that started it all — updated and expanded in a second edition.
+And here’s the book that started it all — updated and expanded in a second edition, coming out on June 16.

 And don’t sue. – L.